CorndelWithSoftwire/DevOps-Course-FAQs/glossary.md

 _Module 6_

 **MTTR** - "Mean Time To Recovery", how long it takes to fix critical system failures.
-DevOps principals encourage aiming to reduce MTTR over increasing MTBF as a better route to moving quickly with low downtime.
+DevOps principles encourage aiming to reduce MTTR over increasing MTBF as a better route to moving quickly with low downtime.
 _Module 6_

 **Penetration testing** - AKA Pen testing.
 Evaluating the security of a system by attempting to breach it.